 I purchase all of these via Thrive Market

 Unless I see them on sale at my grocery store.
 If you have dietary restrictions, Thrive is amazing.
 You can read all about my obsession over here.
-If you’re already down with Thrive, you can use my affiliate link for 20% off your first 3 purchases!
+If you’re already down with Thrive, you can use my affiliate link for 25% off your first purchase!
 Which is the best way to join, taking advantage of a promo.